AT&T confirms it paid Trump lawyer Michael Cohen's company

 The payments to Cohen stopped in December, according to AT&T. At the time, pre-trial status conferences were getting started.

+Politics initially looked likely to be a major theme of the trial.
+Citing Trump's animus toward CNN, AT&T and Time Warner claimed his Justice Department was selectively enforcing antitrust law.
+(The Justice Department has denied this.)
+But AT&T and Time Warner did not produce evidence of this, and after the judge hearing the case, Richard Leon, blocked discovery on certain communications from the White House that attorneys for AT&T and Time Warner attorneys had sought, the companies dropped that argument.
+Trump's feelings about CNN and the deal were never mentioned during the trial.

+AT&T declined to comment beyond its statement.
+A Justice Department spokesperson also declined to comment.

 The trial began in March and wrapped at the end of April.
-Judge Richard Leon is expected to issue his decision on June 12, though he has said it could come earlier.
+Leon is expected to issue his decision on June 12, though he has said it could come earlier.